 An ectopic pregnancy is a serious condition

 In a routine pregnancy, the fertilized egg attaches itself to the uterine lining.
 However, during an ectopic pregnancy, the egg attaches itself somewhere else, usually in one of the fallopian tubes; this is known as a tubal pregnancy.
 Less commonly, the fertilized egg may attach in the ovary, cervix or abdominal cavity.
 This is a serious condition that can place the mother’s future fertility or even her life in danger.
 An ectopic pregnancy cannot proceed to a live birth, and the mother must receive medical treatment.
-If you are looking for a Southlake obgyn, we are right here in Grapevine and Alliance with expert care.
+If you are looking for a Southlake ObGyn, we are right here in Grapevine and Fort Worth with expert care.

 Ectopic pregnancy requires medical treatment